slevithan/regex/README.md

 `regex` was partly inspired by and significantly improves upon [`XRegExp`](https://github.com/slevithan/xregexp)`.tag` and [regexp-make-js](https://github.com/mikesamuel/regexp-make-js).
 Version 1.0.0 was named Regex.make.

+`regex`'s only dependency is the ultra-lightweight [`regex-utilities`](https://github.com/slevithan/regex-utilities), separated merely so that it can be shared by `regex` extensions.

 Crafted by Steven Levithan with ❤︎ for regular expressions and their enthusiasts.<br>
 MIT License.